-This is a North Indian style recipe for green moong dal, also known as sabut moong dal.
-Growing up this used to be made almost every week for dinner.
-We always had a veggie curry and a lentil or legume, along with roti (Indian flatbread) for dinner.
-Some days we would have rice, but not every day.
-This is a very typical north indian dinner.
+Growing up, this dal was made almost every week for dinner.
+We always had a vegetable curry, lentil or legume dish, and roti (Indian flatbread) for dinner.
+Some days, we would have rice, but not every day.
+This is a very typical North Indian dinner.

 Don’t forget to check out my post for 29 Best Instant Pot Vegetarian Recipes.